hxddad/york-swe-edge/docs/advice_tips_faqs.md

 MATH courses are also a good option to take, they can lighten the workload during the academic year.
 Some of them are [MATH/EECS 1028](http://hxddad.io/york-swe-edge/courses/1st-year#eecs-1028-discrete-mathematics-for-engineers), [MATH 1090](http://hxddad.io/york-swe-edge/courses/2nd-year#math-1090-introduction-to-logic-for-computer-science), [MATH 2930](http://hxddad.io/york-swe-edge/courses/2nd-year#math-2930-introduction-to-probability--statistics), [MATH 2015](http://hxddad.io/york-swe-edge/courses/2nd-year#math-2015-applied-multivariate--vector-calculus).

+## Why am I taking all these useless courses?

+I used to complain about this all the time (honestly, sometimes I still do).
+The root cause of this is the [CEAB (Canadian Engineering Accreditation Board)](https://engineerscanada.ca/accreditation/accreditation-board).
+This is ensure Canada’s engineering education system remains amongst the best in the world (which is from their page, that you can read further).
+Without our accreditation, our engineering degree would be as useful as toilet paper.
+This is one of the sacrifices of doing an engineering degree over anything else, even if it means doing electrical circuits in software engineering.